akgulemrah/word-at-a-time/README.md

 # word_at_a_time

-`word_at_a_time` is a C utility designed to extract words from a string, one at a time.
-This header file defines a function to parse words from a source string and store them into a buffer.
-The function is particularly useful for processing text in a memory-efficient way, where the source string can be progressively parsed word by word.
+`word_at_a_time is a simple C utility that helps you pull words from a string, one at a time.
+This header file includes a straightforward function that lets you extract words from a source string and put them into a buffer.
+It’s perfect for when you need to handle text efficiently, processing it word by word as you go.

 ## Features